-If you love your long hair but find that it’s looking a little bland, consider adding some bangs to modernise your style.
-Bangs are a great way to update any hairstyle and can make for an exciting change without having to cut your hair short.
-They also have the bonus of hiding lines that you may feel self-conscious about, as well as beautifully highlighting your eyes.
+If you love your long hair but find it looks a little bland, consider adding some bangs to modernize your style.
+Bangs are a great way to update any hairstyle and can make an exciting change without cutting your hair short.
+They also have the bonus of hiding lines that you may feel self-conscious about and beautifully highlighting your eyes.
 When considering changing your hairstyle to include bangs, choose between side and front styles.
-As hair naturally thins out as you get older, side bangs tend to be the best option, blending in with the rest of your hair.
-Front bangs can still look great, however, whether you have thick or thin hair.
-If you have thin hair, though, ask your stylist to cut your bangs choppy rather than full.
+As hair naturally thins out as you age, side bangs are the best option, blending in with the rest of your hair.
+Front bangs can still look great if you have thick hair.
+If you have thin hair, ask your stylist to cut your bangs choppy rather than full.
 For this style to work, also make sure that you tame any oily-ness as it will make your bangs sit flat and limp instead of full and bouncy.

 4. Medium Layered Cut

-As you age your hair changes and can, unfortunately, lose some of its shape and volume.
-The best way to give your hair back it’s life and bounce is to add layers.
-A medium length haircut with layers is a great option for many women.
+As you age, your hair changes and can lose some of its shape and volume.
+Adding layers is the best way to give your hair back its life and bounce.
+A medium-length haircut with layers is a great option for many women.
 It’s light and youthful while still being womanly and polished.
-To achieve this look, have your stylist cut you hair so that the longest pieces graze your shoulders.
+To achieve this look, have your stylist cut your hair so that the longest pieces graze your shoulders.
 This length will add more movement to your hair as it breaks on your shoulders.
-Top layers should then be cut gradually shorter, discreetly finishing around the cheekbones and jaw.
+The top layers should then be cut gradually shorter, discreetly finishing around the cheekbones and jaw.

 5. Medium Length with Bangs

 Medium length hair with bangs is a timeless style that looks great season after season.
-Easily worn curly or straight, this style is versatile and requires low maintenance.
+Easily worn curly or straight, this is one of the most popular low maintenance haircuts for women over 50.
 To nail this look, have your stylist cut your hair to finish a couple of inches past your shoulders to balance out your bangs.
-As heavy bangs can drag down the face and cast dark shadows, choose between side swept or light front bangs.
+Heavy bangs can drag down the face and cast dark shadows, so choose between side-swept or light front bangs.
 If you pick side swept bangs, opt for either a shorter length that just hits the eyebrow or a longer length that seamlessly tapers into the rest of your hair.
-If you choose front bangs, however, ask your stylist to keep the look light, soft and choppy, to suit your medium length.
+However, if you choose front bangs, ask your stylist to keep the look light, soft, and choppy to suit your medium length.

-A lob (long bob) hairstyle is a gorgeous and very stylish haircut to try.
-Falling in between a bob and traditional medium length hairstyles, this look is modern and chic.
-Working best on healthy shiny hair, a lob accentuates volume and frames the face.
-To get the most out of this look, have your stylist cut your lob a tiny bit shorter in the back than the front with long layers around your face.
-This cut will be the most flattering and it will have a youthful appeal.
+A lob haircut is on of the most popular hairstyles for women over 50.
+This look is modern and chic, falling in between a bob haircut and traditional medium-length hairstyles.
+Working best on healthy, shiny hair, a lob accentuates volume and frames the face.
+To get the most out of this look, have your stylist cut your lob slightly shorter in the back than in the front with long layers around your face.
+This cut will be the most flattering and have a youthful appeal.
 Keep ends blunt and choose between a middle part for a striking look or a side part for a softer style.
-Wear your hair straight or opt for a slight wave on days when it’s looking a little lifeless.
+Wear your hair straight or opt for a slight wave when it looks a little lifeless.